thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

 `#  E (eV)   dosup(E)     dosdw(E)   Int dos(E) EFermi = 21.345 eV`

 * The DOS being produced with `nspin=2` is distinguished in two spin channels.
 We may verify that, in this case,  the solution is symmetric and DOS of the 2 channels are equal.
-We can plot the 2 DOS to verify.
+We can plot the spin-up and spin-down DOS.
   * Start  `gnuplot` and type the commands:
   1. `gnuplot> set parametric`
   1. `gnuplot> Ef=21.345`